litterat/litterat/100DaysOfCode.md

  litterat-bind
  - Decide on implementation for embedded atom union (e.g. int | string ).
- - Look at @Field name overrides and develop some rules/errors to ensure no name conflicts.
  - Dates, timestamps and other atoms.
  - Create bind error examples and test edge cases.
  - Implement Annotation interface